Thursday June 8th Meeting #619

 (5 minutes each / infamous)

-All meeting are open to the public.
 The college maintains no membership, and is operated on a volunteer basis.

 If you would like to speak, or simply would like more information about the College of Complexes, contact the Program Coordinators